charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Performer

 In the Performer implementation, we replace the original attention layer in GPT2 with a Performer attention that uses FAVOR+ to map Q and K to a different space using random projections.
 We faced issues with NaN and infinity values previously, possibly because of overflow/underflow, as well as with division by 0.
 We were able to resolve many of these by normalizing the data `x_norm = x / math.sqrt(self.head_dim)` or the query/key projections.
-With these changes, we saw the KL divergence steadily decrease from 3.1287 to 2.2994 over 50 epochs.
+With these changes, we saw the KL divergence decrease from 2.3446 to 2.3255 over 5 epochs.
 However, the new results still yielded outputs that were not very coherent, though the performance was significantly improved over past results.

-In the future, we intend to extend both these approaches to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
-We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

 **Key Observations**